-Admission Requirements: The written statement should not exceed 500 words and should describe the applicant's academic and career goals as well as special interests in the area of statistics.
-GRE General Test scores are required.
-The well-prepared applicant to the department's Master's programs has good grades in a three-semester calculus sequence, a two-semester advanced calculus sequence, a semester of linear algebra and a two-semester sequence in probability and statistics.
+Admission Requirements: The well-prepared applicant to the department's Master's programs has good grades in a three-semester calculus sequence, a two-semester advanced calculus sequence, a semester of linear algebra, and a two-semester sequence in probability and statistics.
 Some of these courses may be taken as part of the program, but this may result in lengthening the stay.
+Students may apply to either the Master's or PhD program directly from a Bachelor's degree.
+GRE General Test scores are required, but Subject Test scores are not.

-Admission to the Ph.D. program is granted to those who have been admitted to the Master's program and have passed the qualifying exam.
-Individuals applying for fall enrollment and who wish to be considered for financial aid should have their completed applications in by no later than March 1 for fall enrollment or October 15 for spring.
+The written statement should not exceed two pages and should describe the applicant's academic and career goals as well as special interests in the area of statistics.
+Individuals applying for fall enrollment and who wish to be considered for financial aid should have their completed applications in by no later than December 15 of the preceding year.
 Applications arriving after that will be considered but may be assigned lower priority.
+Students are not normally admitted for spring or summer enrollment.